 Or, if you don't need mosh, you can use plain old SSH for the connection from your VPN virtual machine.

-While it is frustrating that vendors like Juniper and corporate IT departments aren’t able to support Linux operating systems, this solution is workable.
-As an added benefit (that only the tinfoil hats will appreciate), using a segregated VPN machine cleanly separates your corporate network from your personal one.
+While it is frustrating that vendors like Juniper and corporate IT departments aren't able to support Linux operating systems, this solution is workable.
+As an added benefit (that only the paranoid will appreciate), using a segregated VPN machine cleanly separates your corporate network from your personal one.